 One of the many changes a woman may notice is difficulty controlling her bladder or bowel.
 Most commonly, symptoms of urinary frequency (constantly needing to go to the toilet) or urgency (needing to get to the toilet in a hurry or not making it there in time).

 The onset of menopause can cause your pelvic floor muscles - just like the rest of the muscles in your body - to weaken.
 These muscles support the pelvic organs, which means that the weakening of these muscles can result in pelvic floor problems.
 Reduced pelvic floor muscle function around the time of menopause can also be due to weight gain, which is common during menopause.

 - a less elastic bladder

-- anal trauma during birth, or
+- anal trauma resulting from childbirth

-- chronic conditions such as diabetes or asthma which can cause bladder or bowel control problems.
+- chronic conditions such as diabetes or asthma which can cause bladder or bowel control problems

 Pelvic floor muscle exercises are important during this period of a woman's life, and can be beneficial if done correctly.

 - Article: Pelvic floor muscle exercises recommended for menopausal women with osteoporosis